josephv0212-wq/RetailProPOS/docs/USER_GUIDE_BLUETOOTH_READER.md

 # User Guide: Using Bluetooth Card Reader with RetailPro POS

 ## Overview
-This guide is for end users who want to use the BBPOS AWC Walker C3X Bluetooth card reader with the RetailPro POS system.
+This guide is for end users who want to use the BBPOS Chipper 3X card reader (USB/Bluetooth) with the RetailPro POS system.

 ## Important: Browser Requirements